top of page

 The campus is easily accessible.
 It is on North Avenue which is close to I-95 and the Hutchinson River Parkway and traffic is usually minimal.
 There is a Metro North and Amtrak stop at New Rochelle station which is just 1.2 miles from the gate.
 The campus is small and it is less than a 5-minute walk from the entrance to Hynes Center.

-All the seats offer a great view of the action.
+All seats offer a great view of the action.
 Students get free admission.
-Seats range from about $30 for a chairback seat to $21 for reserved seats along the sidelines with no backs.
+Seats range from $41.25 for a chairback seat to $21.25 for reserved seats along the sidelines with no backs.
 Seats behind the basket are general admission and sell for $16.25.
-Seats are $11.15 for children for either baseline or on the side.
+Seats are $11.25 for children 12 and under for either baseline or on the side.
 The box office and arena open one hour before game time.
-There is a parking garage with free parking and ample spaces.
+There is a three-level parking garage with free parking and ample spaces.

 Extras 3

 The Gaels have an MC who pumps the crowd up before the game and during time-outs.
-The dance team, founded in 1998, is well respected and appreciated by the loyal fans.
+The dance teams are well respected and appreciated by the loyal fans.

 There is also a small Arrigoni Hall of Fame (the redesign was made possible by a lead gift from Edward F. Arrigoni '56) along the wall just to the right of the main entrance and a trophy case before the stairs leading to the concessions and bathrooms.